inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

     *   **Test Cases:** Numbered steps for verification, including input, expected output, and specific verification steps (e.g., UI inspection, DB queries).
     *   **Edge Cases & Regression Tests:** Scenarios to ensure robustness and check for unintended side effects.

+### Proactive Refactoring Suggestion Protocol v1.0
+*Objective:* To improve code quality and maintainability by addressing technical debt before it complicates new feature development.
+*   **Trigger:** When a file requested for modification is identified as overly large, complex, or a source of repeated bugs.
+*   **Workflow:** Instead of proceeding with the modification, the AI will:
+    1.  **Pause:** State that the file's complexity is a potential issue.
+    2.  **Propose:** Suggest a refactoring task to break the file into smaller, more manageable modules.
+    3.  **Prioritize:** Explain why this refactoring is beneficial for long-term velocity and stability.
+    4.  **Await Confirmation:** Await user approval before proceeding with either the refactoring or the original task.

 ---

 ## Session & Context Management